-A must-have collection of marketing ideas for your medical and dental practice in 2018
+A must-have collection of healthcare marketing tips for your medical and dental practice

 25 Tips to Improve Your Medical Practice Website